ksoichiro/gradle-console-reporter/README.md

 Print JaCoCo coverage report.
 This task will be executed automatically after `jacocoTestReport` task by default, so you don't need to call it.

+### reportCobertura

+Print Cobertura coverage report.
+This task will be executed automatically after `cobertura` task by default, so you don't need to call it.

 ## Configurations